-Mrs Van Wymeersch is the Director of Religious Studies and Social Sciences at Christ’s College.
-In addition to her responsibility for leading Religious Studies, she has also come alongside the Chaplaincy team and has worked with Ray in supporting tutors to lead Christian Ethos sessions during tutor times.
-As a member of teaching staff with several years of experience in the classroom, Mrs Van Wymeersch will help to bring together the work of the Chaplaincy team with the academic life of the College.
+Dr Zschaler is the Subject Leader of Religious Education at Christ’s College.
+Apart from her responsibility to lead the Department of Religious Education, she is also working alongside the Chaplaincy team to make the Christian values of Christ's College visible throughout the curriculum but also extra-curricular events like school trips and acts of worship.
+As a member of the teaching staff with several years of experience in the classroom, Dr Zschaler strives to bring together the work of the Chaplaincy team with the academic life of the College.